 The Nushagak River is a vast spawning bed with a gravel-bottom, clear running, modest-sized river.
 The Nushagak produces an annual smorgasbord of protein-rich salmon eggs that supports the resident fish population, and an ideal habitat for spawning salmon, rainbow trout, Arctic grayling, and dollies.
 For the most part, you’ll have the Nushagak to yourself.

 Some days begin with fishing/drifting right from camp while other days, you’ll run up to 20 miles upriver or downriver.
 You’ll also explore braids and creeks.
 Catch-and-release fishing only.
 As in any fishery, sustained heavy rainfall can cause the river to discolor, but this scenario on average is not a great concern.

 2020 season: June 11 through September 10.

 Group Size: The camp hosts up to six anglers.
 Non-anglers are welcome, too.

 Boats: 18’ Lowe flat-bottom boats with 30, 35, and 40-HP two-stroke engines (reduced weight).
 You’ll fish areas by running to an area then drifting, rowing, walking or wading down the river.
 Boats are set up to fish one angler in the bow and one angler in the stern, with the guide on the oars.

 Guides: Hardworking, experienced guides who are also fly fishing instructors, and excellent jet boat operators.

 Equipment: Fly outfits are not provided.
-The use of spin outfits is included.
 A comprehensive gear and tackle list is included in our confirmation packet.

 Fishing licenses: are not included, but can be purchased online at: Alaska Department of Fish and Game.